 While major automakers based in Japan have been frantic at expanding their overseas production in order to avoid the impact of the strong yen, Fuji Heavy Industries Ltd. is doing the exact opposite.
 It has decided to increase its domestic manufacturing.
-Earlier this month, Fuji Heavy said that it aims to raise Japanese production to make up around 78% of output for the fiscal year that ends March 2013, compared with 73% the prior year.
+Earlier this month, Fuji Heavy said that it aims to raise Japanese production to make up around 78 percent of output for the fiscal year that ends March 2013, compared with 73 percent the prior year.

-He said that with this move, Fuji Heavy would be the sole automaker to divulge plans to raise its proportion of Japanese output, increasing its vulnerability to a currency that has gone up by 40% in the past four years and compelled rivals to build factories overseas.
+Takahashi said that with this move, Fuji Heavy would be the sole automaker to divulge plans to raise its proportion of Japanese output, increasing its vulnerability to a currency that has gone up by 40 percent in the past four years and compelled rivals to build factories overseas.

 The yen’s weakening this year has helped Fuji Heavy shares to rally more than other automakers.
 In fact, several investors said that the company is making the risk unnecessarily.